LuckyOneDev/creatiocode/README.md

 ## Known Issues

-* Files won't load if opened before loading is complete
 * If current file is changed while loading updated version from server another file might be overwritten
+* File info and inheritance need to be reopened once to work propetly
 * After changing settings workplace needs to be reloaded manually
-* File caching might throw an error on large packages
+* File caching might throw an error on larger packages
-* Sometimes metadata loads longer than expected

 ## Release Notes